Easy 5-Minute Gravy

 - Protein: 2g

 Reprinted with permission from The Simple Kitchen by Donna and Chad Elick, Page Street Press 2017.All images and text © .
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
+Disclaimer: Nutrition information shown is not guaranteed to be accurate.

 Mom’s Thanksgiving Turkey